AppliedMechanics-EAFIT/SolidsPy/README.md

 This project is licensed under the
 [MIT license](http://en.wikipedia.org/wiki/MIT_License).
 The documents are licensed under

 [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/).

-Since this project is used to teach Finite Element Methods and Computational Mechanics, we have included some examples, documents and code snippets developed by students.
-Their license is specified in each particular directory.

 ## Authors
 - [Juan Gomez](http://www.eafit.edu.co/docentes-investigadores/Paginas/juan-gomez.aspx),